Ali Cupper

 Alison Sarah Cupper (born 20 January 1980) is an Australian politician.
 She was an independent member of the Victorian Legislative Assembly from 2018 until 2022, representing the seat of Mildura, having previously been a Labor candidate for the seat.

 Political career

 She served on Mildura Rural City Council from 2013, and during that time was twice deputy mayor.
 She contested the seat of Mildura unsuccessfully in 2010 as the Labor candidate, and as an independent in 2014, before winning in 2018, becoming the first woman to hold the seat.

 During Cupper's first year in office, she successfully lobbied the Andrews Government to return the privately operated Mildura Base Hospital to public management.

-On 4 December 2020, Cupper entered into a coalition agreement with Fiona Patten, leader of the Reason Party.
-The coalition agreement granted Reason a second representative in the Victorian Parliament, with Cupper being appointed Deputy Leader while retaining her status as an independent member of the Legislative Assembly.
+On 4 December 2020, Cupper entered into an informal coalition agreement with Fiona Patten, leader of the Reason Party.
+The coalition agreement notionally granted Reason a second representative in the Victorian Parliament, with Cupper being appointed Deputy Leader while retaining her status as an independent member of the Legislative Assembly.
 Cupper ended the agreement on 13 May 2021.

 In November 2024, Cupper was re-elected to Mildura Rural City Council and elected Deputy Mayor.